Efficient superoscillation measurement for incoherent optical imaging: Statistical analysis

-Although the sidelobes of the filter functions are large, they occur for larger $X$ and are irrelevant to an object of subdiffraction size.
-Of more concern is the estimation error.
-As each moment is multiplied by a coefficient $A_{\mu\nu}/\Delta^\nu$ that grows exponentially with $\nu$, the error of the highest moment estimator $\check\theta_\mu$ dominates the error of $\check\beta_\mu$.
-Considering $\Delta \ll 1$, $f_q^\pm = \Theta(\Delta^{2q})$, and multinomial statistics, the variance of $\check\beta_\mu$ can be expressed as
+Although the sidelobes of the filter functions are large for a subdiffraction object size $\Delta$, they occur for larger $X$ and are irrelevant to an object of subdiffraction size.
+Of more fundamental concern is the estimation error.
+Assume $\Delta \ll 1$ and the asymptotic notations $O[p(\Delta)]$ (order at most $p(\Delta)$), $\Omega[p(\Delta)]$ (order at least $p(\Delta)$), and $\Theta[p(\Delta)]$ (order exactly $p(\Delta)$) for $\Delta \to 0$ \cite{knuth76}.
+With multinomial statistics and